Network Initialization Fails During Amahi Install

 Best solution is to implement all three of these as they are all three faulty situations (and some may happen in other places as well.

-#4 Updated by bsk over 9 years ago
+#4 Updated by bsk about 11 years ago

 A current workaround to this would be to get network back, install rails 2.3.4 and pluginfactory then run hda-install CODE